mozilla/experimenter/docs/experimenter/rollouts.md

 ## Disable (Reject/------)

-A live rollout disable request is rejected in Experimenter.
-The rollout remains Live and published in Remote Settings, and returns to Idle.
+A live rollout that is published in Remote Settings is requested to be disabled by the owner, and is then reviewed and rejected in Experimenter.
+A rejection reason is captured in Experimenter and is displayed to the owner in Experimenter.
+No change is made to Remote Settings and the rollout remains published.

 ```mermaid
   sequenceDiagram